 When Lydia Lee is late to breakfast one morning, her protective mother, Marilyn, is instantly suspicious.
 When Marilyn goes to Lydia’s room, and sees that Lydia is not in bed (where Marilyn only half expects to find her anyway), her suspicion quickly turns to panic.

 A slow-building family drama, full of questions, none more important than the original: what happened to Lydia?

-What I Thought: The novel was well paced, begging to be read further, whilst simultaneously feeling like a sparse reflection on character and family values.
+Everything I Never Told You by Celeste Ng was well paced, begging to be read further, whilst simultaneously feeling like a sparse reflection on character and family values.
 Ng evenly spaces important backstory, and events current to the 1970s setting, and carefully weaves them into one seamless novel.
 The way she paces the book is spot on and worth examining to learn something for your own writing.